This is a story about a video with a simple message gone viral and touching the lives of scores of people in the process.

-First, I actually lost 140 pounds, weighing in at 30 pounds below my lowest weight ever as an adult.
-Second, success like that is naturally viral and gets noticed.
-My cousin adopted my diet simply by asking a few questions and watching me eat at a cheap Chinese buffet in Delano, CA. He’s now below his high school graduation weight.
+In those early months, I was definitely aware that my story was having an impact.
+My cousin had adopted my diet simply by asking a few questions and watching me eat at a cheap Chinese buffet in Delano, CA. He ended up below his high school graduation weight.
 My aunt (his mom) is more trim than I have seen her.

 “Whoa!
 I’ll start a Facebook group so we can keep in touch.”